yen936/adaptic_public/README.md

 A few motivating and useful examples of how your product can be used.
 Spice this up with code blocks and potentially more screenshots.

+## Investing Notes

+All investments involve risk, and you should take Adaptic's projections as purely educational in nature.
+Adaptic is a tool that you can use to aid in your investment decision process but should not be the only factor used to decide.

 ## Development Notes

 Adaptic utilises a client-server architecture to take advantege of the power machine learning libraries that the python community has developed.